This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Bulgaria.

 The polluter-pays principle is the guiding principle.
 All owners, lessees or other users are obliged to keep the property clean and in good condition.
 Responsible for any pollution of real estate will be the person, who has caused/ contributed to it.
 Under the general tort law, the owner of an object is always liable for any damages to third parties/ their property caused by the object, thus the owner may be jointly liable with the polluter to third parties, whose rights have been infringed.

 Real estate may only be expropriated by the state/ municipality if a significant public interest exists (e.g. construction of infrastructure, creation of green space, etc.), cannot be satisfied otherwise and only after payment of a fair compensation.
 A specific case of expropriation is envisaged for the purposes of regulation of lands with unapplied initial land regulation or out of regulation.

 Is it possible to create mortgages over real estate and how are these protected and enforced?

 The enforcement is a relatively straightforward process involving usually a court ruling and private bailiff actions.
-It follows the rules envisaged in the Civil procedure code for public sale of immovable property.

 Are there material costs associated with the creation of mortgages over real estate?